 Loudspeaker wire has two conductors.
-On both your receiver (or amplifier) and each set of loudspeaker binding posts, one conductor is attached to the negative (-) terminals, while the other is attached to the positive (+) terminals.
+On both your loudspeaker and amplifier, one conductor is attached to the negative (-) terminals, while the other is attached to the positive (+) terminals.
 Usually, the wire is marked for your convenience, but the marking can be done in the following different ways: